CMT (American TV channel): Programming

 CMT's current programming consists largely of acquired sitcoms and movies.
-The channel's daily country music programming consists of a five-hour music video block, seen during the early morning hours, as well as CMT Hot Twenty, which airs on weekend mornings.
+The channel's daily country music programming consists of a five-hour music video block, seen during the early morning hours.
+In January 2026, the network's long running flagship show, CMT Hot Twenty Countdown ended after 13 years.
+It was hosted by Cody Alan and Carissa Culiner, with former hosts and correspondents Katie Cook, Allison DeMarcus, Marley Sherwood, Ashley ShahAhmadi, and Rissi Palmer.
 Of Paramount's former music channels (not counting its suite of all-music digital channels), CMT has historically been the most devoted to music-related programming and previously set aside at least six hours of its daily schedule for music videos during the overnight and morning hours.
 In addition, most of CMT's original programming is centered on, or related to, the Culture of Dallas or Nashville, Tennessee, where the network's studios are located.

 CMT's music mix is primarily focused on mainstream hit country songs, but also includes occasional videos from crossover, Americana, and alternative acts (dubbed "CMT Edge").
 Specials seen on the network include the annual CMT Music Awards (with an "extended version" airing since 2022, when the live telecast moved to CBS), and CMT Crossroads, which pairs country music artists with musicians from other music genres.
 It also carries simulcasts of MTV and Nickelodeon's own award specials as part of Paramount's common "road block" event programming strategy.